Desiree Gould: Real estate

 Gould went on to a successful career in real estate for Douglas Elliman in 1992, while still appearing on films in between her real estate career.
 She left the firm in 2012.
 Gould worked for Halstead Property real estate from 2013 up until her death.
 She was licensed to sell property in New York and Florida, and served as a member of The Real Estate Board of New York and The Long Island Board of Realtors.

 Death

-Gould died on May 24, 2021 at the age of 76.
-The cause of death was not disclosed.
+Gould died on May 24, 2021, at the age of 76 After battling a year of Parkinsons Disease.